Citrus trunk borer

 Larvae

 Eggs are often laid in the bark from ground level to 2.5 m, but most commonly in the first 0.6 m.
-After eggs are laid into the bark a little fluid comes out of the bark.
+After eggs are laid into the bark, a little fluid comes out of the bark.
 Newly emerged larvae start feeding on the layer between bark and wood.
 This can be seen on the bark surface as tiny wet or swollen spots.
-This is the stage where most damage is done to the tree, especially if feeding is on young trees as it can ring-bark the tree, killing it.
-Infested branches can die off and large trees can be killed if attack is prolonged.
-After some weeks of feeding on the layer between bark and wood, the larvae tunnel into the heart wood.
-Their tunnels become larger and large quantities of sawdust-like frass come out of the feeding holes.
+This is the stage where most damage is done to the tree, especially if feeding is on young trees, as it can ring-bark the tree, killing it.
+Infested branches can die off, and large trees can be killed if the attack is prolonged.
+After some weeks of feeding on the layer between bark and wood, the larvae tunnel into the heartwood.
+Their tunnels become larger, and large quantities of sawdust-like frass come out of the feeding holes.
 The entrance hole offers easy access to the microorganisms that may damage the tree.

 BIOLOGY

-Lifecycle: Adults are active during the day and feed on citrus leaves and bark of twigs and branches.
-Between June and August female beetles make tiny holes with their mouthparts in the bark of the trunk and larger branches of citrus trees in which they place 1-5 eggs just under the bark.
-Larvae hatch and initially feed in the upper sapwood before tunnelling into the centre of the stem.
+Lifecycle: Adults are active during the day and feed on citrus leaves and the bark of twigs and branches.
+Between June and August, female beetles make tiny holes with their mouthparts in the bark of the trunk and larger branches of citrus trees in which they place 1–5 eggs just under the bark.
+Larvae hatch and initially feed in the upper sapwood before tunneling into the center of the stem.
 The larvae pupate in the wood and emerge in April-May.
 The exit holes are round and circular.
 The life cycle probably takes two years.

 Dispersal: Adults are winged.

 When can damage be expected?
-The lifecycle long so populations build up slowly.
-Most feeding damage is observed during the growing season when larvae are active.
+The lifecycle is long, so populations build up slowly.
+Most feeding damage is observed during the growing season, when larvae are active.

 Hosts: The citrus trunk borer appears to attack only citrus species.